Ankang Shaanxi, China Travel Guide

 Quality can vary, from paved to unpaved, especially in more remote mountain areas.

-Discover Ankang's charm by walking and cycling.
+Discover Ankang's charm on foot and cycling.

 Arranged via hotels or agencies.